Oak Foundation International Human Rights Programme Fellowship

 Note that the application MUST be filled out in one sitting, i.e. it is not possible to save the application and return to it at another time.
 We therefore recommend that you prepare your answers in advance before inputting them into the form.
 You can do so using this document.

-The closing date for applications is Monday 10 September 2018.
+The closing date for applications is Wednesday 21 November 2018.
 Applications received after this date cannot be considered.
-Long-listed candidates will be invited to a 1 day assessment in the following weeks at EHRAC’s offices in Hendon, London.
+Long-listed candidates will be invited to a 1 day assessment in early December at EHRAC’s offices in Hendon, London, and to attend an interview at the Oak Foundation offices in central London soon after.

-We anticipate that the successful candidate will begin their fellowship in October.
+We anticipate that the successful candidate will begin their fellowship in early January.

 Please be aware that we cannot provide visa support for applicants.
 You must therefore already have the right to live and undertake a paid placement in the UK for the duration of the fellowship.
 If you are invited to the one-day assessment, you will be asked to provide proof of your eligibility to undertake a paid placement in the UK (scan of passport/visa/other documentation).